I like working at the intersection of computer science and biomedical research.

 I’m a research scientist on the FlyEM Team at the Howard Hughes Medical Institute’s Janelia Research Campus.
 We use cutting-edge electron microscopy to image fruit fly brains at nanometer resolution.
 After extracting likely neurons from the 25+ Teravoxel image volumes (through our collaboration with Google Research), our team of bio experts proofread the results.
 The result is a connectome, a map of the neural circuits.
 Our work has been profiled in the NY Times, the Simons Foundation, and other media.

-I have two research goals in the near future:
+I have three research goals in the near future:

 I’m an organizer of the Janelia Scientific Visualization Interest Group.
 Feel free to watch our invited talks at YouTube.